A sustainable pellet binder for aquafeeds

 - Cost-effective

-This pelleting demonstration on a shrimp feed in Latin America shows how Intact Aqua improved pellet water stability and production efficiency compared to a synthetic binder.
+This pelleting demonstration on a shrimp feed in Latin America shows how Intact Aqua improved water stability and production efficiency compared to PMC

 Your guide to pelleting